niegit/nie-lab-mkdocs/docs/labs/networking/network_info.md

 # Lab Resources

-The information below will be used throughout the Networking labs and may be helpful to you.
+The information below will be used throughout all Networking labs and will be a helpful "cheat sheet" of information.
 While each lab will strive to give you the information needed to complete it, this page will serve as a single resource where common information such as VLANs and IP addresses can be located for all networking labs.

 If you find any consistencies please let the proper resources know so that we can address them!
 We want to give you the best lab experience possible. 😊

-### 🔶 **VLAN Summary**
+### 🌐 **VLAN Summary**

 Get an at-a-glance overview of VLAN configurations, including IDs, subnets, and DHCP settings.
-These VLANs are designed to optimize security and network performance.

 | **VLAN Name** | **VLAN ID** | **Subnet**         | **Default Gateway** | **DHCP Server**       | **DHCP Range**          |
 |---------------|-------------|--------------------|---------------------|-----------------------|-------------------------|